 Epistula Apostolorum (140-170 C.E.)

-This data also proves that the Quartodecimans understood the scriptural day as beginning with sunset and byn ha-arabim.
+This data also proves that the Quartodecimans understood the scriptural day as beginning with sunset and byn ha-arabim (between the evenings; twilight).

 Polycrates of Ephesus (fl. c.
 130-196)